 The current focus is entirely on the wrong thing.

-The Internet does not exist to bring you more business.
-People are not leads, they are real people that live in the communities we all live in and love, they just happen to have a problem that you can solve.
+The Internet does not only exist to bring you more leads.
+In fact, people shouldn’t be looked at as leads, they are real people that live in the communities we all live in and love, they just happen to have a problem that your business can solve.

 When you’re following the wrong approach to marketing your business online, pretty much every effort becomes wasted and daunting, draining, tedious, and something you would just rather not deal with.